ismailfazal/dropbox-remote-upload/README.md

-dropbox-remote-upload
+Dropbox Remote Upload
 =====================

 This script is for remotely uploading large files from remote url to dropbox.

+Requirements:
-Requirements: php environment with curl enabled.
+php environment with curl enabled.